jen-k/2018-Python-Training/Schedule-and-Materials/week1.md

 - Validate your HTML before publishing: [W3C Markup Validation Service](http://validator.w3.org/)

 ## Intro to Python
+During your first week, you'll work through the [Think Python](https://interactivepython.org/courselib/static/thinkcspy/index.html) Tutorial.
+Chapters 1 through 10 will prepare you for exercises 1 and 2 below.
+Complete the rest of the chapters before moving on to additional exercises.

 ## Coding Exercise 1 - Substrings
 Assume s is a string of lower case characters.